-The latest proposal made by the US Citizenship and Immigration Services (USCIS) is believed to have suggested a 21% hike in the application fees for Green Card, H1B and Green Card, and Other Immigration services.
+The latest proposal made by the US Citizenship and Immigration Services (USCIS) is believed to have suggested a 21% hike in the application fees for H1B, Green Card and Other Immigration services.
 Formal enactment of the rule would happen by late summer this year.
 As per agency officials, the decision was reached in order to keep up with higher costs of operation, which at the moment does not cover the operational expenses and has led to a shortfall to the tune of several million dollars.

 The report projects a shortfall of a $560 million annually, arising out of the difference between operational costs and revenues from fee amount, should the current fee format continue.
 While some people criticized the recent announcement, a majority of the officials agree that the agency could definitely use some of the revenues to improve.